goddessfreya/gabs/README.md

 # Normal usage.

 Generally, all one needs to do is call `./build`.
 Of course, simply doing so will leave you with an uncomfortable experience for a large majority of the time.
 Let's go through all the common issues.

 # The compilation is pegging my HDD/CPU...

 ...and is leaving me unable to watch my YouTube videos, or whatever else I was doing.

 Operating under the assumption that your computer is not swapping, an easy way to alleviate the stress placed on your hardware is to prefix your command with `nice` and `ionice`.
 For example, I use `ionice -c 2 -n 7 nice -19 ./build ...` all the time, and that generally helps.

 # As quick primer...
 (MANDATORY READ FOR FOLLOWING SECTIONS)

-`./build` calls `./<package>/build` which calls (or is a symlink to) `./build_master` which calls `/usr/bin/makechrootpkg` (or sometimes `./custom/makechrootpkg`) which calls `/usr/bin/makepkg`.
+`./build` looks for the following:

+    1- `./<package>/build`, which it will call if present.
+    2- Otherwise, it will call `./build_master`.

+`./build_master` calls `/usr/bin/makechrootpkg`.
+If distcc is in use, we instead call `./custom/makechrootpkg`, a file that is generated based from `/usr/bin/makechrootpkg` on the spot.

+The two `makechrootpkg`s call `/usr/bin/makepkg`.

 `./build_master` has two similarly named options for adding parameters to `makechrootpkg`: